allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 4 - Managing Data and Processes/README.md

 * Parameter values can be accessed using the **argv** in the **sys** module.
 * **Exit status** or **return code** is a value returned by a program to the shell.
 It provides another source of information between the shell and the programs that get executed inside of it.
 * To see what the exit status of the last executed command was use the following commands:-
-  * Use ?$ to see the contents
+  * Use ?$ to see the contents.
-  * Use wc to count the number of lines words and characters in a file
+  * Use wc to count the number of lines words and characters in a file.

 ---